Skip to Content

 Applicants should consider implications and/or changes to their contract of employment to which QUB assumes no responsibility.
 Applicants must discuss financial or contractual considerations directly with their employer, QUB is unable to advise.
 QUB will not be liable for any financial or other associated losses.

-Placements during your midwifery programme are normally within one HSCT in NI, however you may also be required to undertake placements in other NI HSCTs.
+Placements during your midwifery programme are mainly within one HSCT in NI, however, to meet NMC requirements you will be required to undertake at least one placement in another NI HSCT.

 Successful students will graduate with a Masters and will be eligible to register with the NMC as a midwife.